10ktris/YACLWiN/README.md

 ```
 resetall
 ```
 Disables attack, attack2, back, forward, left, right, jump, use.
-Set the (camera) angles to 0.0
+Set the camera's speed to 0 (the camera orientation is not modified)

 ###right
 ```